lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

 Adobe Experience Manager (AEM) Assets is integrated with Brand Portal which enables asset publishing, asset distribution and asset contribution features.

 This help describes the following two use-cases:
-* If you are a new Brand Portal user and want to integrate your AEM Assets author instance with Brand Portal.
-In this case, you can create new configuration to integrate your Brand Portal instance with AEM Assets author instance.
+* If you are a new Brand Portal user and want to integrate your AEM Assets author instance with Brand Portal, you can create new configuration to integrate your Brand Portal instance with AEM Assets author instance.
-* If you are an existing Brand Portal user having your AEM Assets author instance integrated with Brand Portal.
-In this case, it is recommended to delete the existing configuration and create new configuration on Adobe I/O Console.
+* If you are an existing Brand Portal user with your AEM Assets author instance integrated with Brand Portal, it is recommended to delete the existing configuration and create new configuration on Adobe I/O Console.

 >[!NOTE]
    >